dqhieu/HDPhoneMonitor/README.md

 ## Requirement

-  - [Realm.io](https://realm.io/): We use RealmSwift to save the data and display it into chart.
+  - [Realm.io](https://realm.io/): We use RealmSwift to save the data and display them into chart.
 So you need install `pod 'RealmSwift'` if you want to use our service.

 ## License
 HDPhoneMonitor is released under the MIT license.
 See LICENSE for details.